Heaven & Hell

 Dio’s illness forced Heaven & Hell to cancel a European tour.
 Less than two weeks later, Dio passed away on May 16th, 2010.

-Eventually, Iommi and Butler re-connected with Ozzy for an album, “13,” and reunion tour in 2013.
+Eventually, Iommi and Butler re-connected with Ozzy for the album, “13,” and a subsequent reunion tour.